Delivery options

 Career opportunities

-As a machinist, you will work in job or production shop.
+As a machinist, you will work on a job or production shop.
 In job shops, you will make a wide variety of repair parts for different types of machinery and industrial equipment in different situations.
 In production shops, you will produce parts using mass-production methods including CNC machining and other tools.
 You will likely work in a fast-paced environment.
 In Alberta, small production runs are more typical.
 Almost all workshops will have art machines or machines where technology is required and will work in a noisy or dusty environment.
 Your day will include a lot of standing as you work on different projects.

 After becoming a journeyperson, you may advance to positions such as quality assurance managers, engineers, lead hands and supervisors.
 Some journeypersons go on to run their own businesses — we can help you build your business with our Blue Seal business certificate.

-Tuition and fees per year*
+Tuition and fees 2023/24

-- Period 1: $1,263
+- Period 1: $1,375

-- Period 2: $1,263
+- Period 2: $1,375

-- Period 3: $1,263
+- Period 3: $1,375

-- Period 4: $1,263
+- Period 4: $1,375

 Requirements

-Entrance requirements for all apprenticeship programs are set by Apprenticeship and Industry Training.
+Entrance requirements for all apprenticeship programs are set by Apprenticeship and Industry Training.;

 To enter an apprenticeship, you must have the educational qualifications required or recommended education for the trade to which you apply.